elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 ### Create a New VM with Virt-Manager

-From the main **virt-manager** window click on the &#8220;New&#8221; button:
+From the main **virt-manager** window click on the "New" button:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/virt-manager_create-new-vm-button.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/virt-manager_create-new-vm-button.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/virt-manager_create-new-vm-button.png" alt="virt manager create new vm button Deploying a Test Windows Environment in a KVM Infrastucture" width="854" height="318" class="alignnone size-full wp-image-7927" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-And that will start the &#8220;Create New VM&#8221; Wizard:
+And that will start the "Create New VM" Wizard:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm-wizard_step1.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm-wizard_step1.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm-wizard_step1.png" alt="create new vm wizard step1 Deploying a Test Windows Environment in a KVM Infrastucture" width="481" height="392" class="alignnone size-full wp-image-7928" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-At the first step: name the VM as you desire, select &#8220;Local install media&#8221; (since we are going to use the ISO that is locally stored on the KVM server), and then click &#8220;Forward&#8221;:
+At the first step: name the VM as you desire, select "Local install media" (since we are going to use the ISO that is locally stored on the KVM server), and then click "Forward":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step1_filled_out.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step1_filled_out.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step1_filled_out.png" alt="create new vm wizard step1 filled out Deploying a Test Windows Environment in a KVM Infrastucture" width="481" height="392" class="alignnone size-full wp-image-7929" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

 Then you will see the 2nd step of the wizard: <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step2.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step2.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step2.png" alt="create new vm wizard step2 Deploying a Test Windows Environment in a KVM Infrastucture" width="481" height="403" class="alignnone size-full wp-image-7930" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-Select &#8220;Use ISO image&#8221;, click on &#8220;Browse&#8221;, and then you will see the available Storage Pools:
+Select "Use ISO image", click on "Browse", and then you will see the available Storage Pools:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step2_browse_storage_volumes.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step2_browse_storage_volumes.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step2_browse_storage_volumes.png" alt="create new vm wizard step2 browse storage volumes Deploying a Test Windows Environment in a KVM Infrastucture" width="775" height="195" class="alignnone size-full wp-image-7931" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

 This will show you the *img* files for already running VMs.
-If we had a storage pool with one big directory of ISOs then you could just select the ISO from that Storage pool (but this wasn&#8217;t the case for us).
-Next click on &#8220;Browse Local&#8221; which is only available if we are connecting locally or with SSH with X-Forwarding.
-Then we will see the &#8220;Browse for ISO&#8221; dialogue:
+If we had a storage pool with one big directory of ISOs then you could just select the ISO from that Storage pool (but this wasn't the case for us).
+Next click on "Browse Local" which is only available if we are connecting locally or with SSH with X-Forwarding.
+Then we will see the "Browse for ISO" dialogue:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_step2_locate_iso_dialogue.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_step2_locate_iso_dialogue.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_step2_locate_iso_dialogue.png" alt="create new vm step2 locate iso dialogue Deploying a Test Windows Environment in a KVM Infrastucture" width="665" height="355" class="alignnone size-full wp-image-7932" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>